svsaraf/echoparser/README.md

     python parser.py sample.txt

 Where sample.txt is any text file or folder of files.
+For a folder, you have to append the flag 'folder' to the request.

+    python parser.py sampledata folder

 Output will be written to an excel file.

 Contact svsaraf90@gmail.com for questions.